dssg/tyra/README.md

 - metric - string (each value should be one of the Available Metrics below)
 - parameter - string (most data represents floats, though)
 - value - numeric
+- as_of_date - timestamp

 ### predictions
 - model_id - integer
-- unit_id - bigint
+- entity_id - bigint
-- unit_score - numeric
+- score - numeric
 - label_value - int
+- as_of_date - timestamp

 ### feature_importances
 - model_id - integer